How to Dry a Wet Baseball Glove? | Without Ruining It

 How to Dry a Soaked Baseball Glove

-Now that you understand the risks of leaving it wet, let’s look at how you can restore your baseball glove.
-Make sure you have a couple of clean towels and a bottle of your favorite glove conditioner in your hands before you get started.
+Now that you understand the risks of leaving it wet, let’s look at how to restore your baseball glove.
+Grab a couple of clean towels and a bottle of your favorite glove conditioner before you get started.

 How to Dry a Soaked Baseball Glove

-The first thing you should do if your expensive baseball glove gets wet is pat it down with a clean towel.
-You need to make sure you get it as dry as possible, applying a bit of pressure every now and then to soak up any excess moisture from the glove.
-Once a towel soaks up enough water and gets damp, switch to a fresh, dry towel.
+The first thing to do when your glove gets wet is pat it down with a clean towel.
+Get it as dry as you can, applying gentle pressure every so often to pull out any excess moisture.
+Once a towel soaks up enough water and gets damp, switch to a fresh, dry one.

-You should wrap a baseball with a towel and push it into the pocket of the baseball glove.
-That way, the towel will apply a bit of pressure from inside the pocket, retaining its shape and also soaking up any excess water from the gloves.
+Wrap a baseball in a towel and push it into the pocket of the glove.
+That way, the towel applies a bit of pressure from inside the pocket, helping the glove hold its shape while soaking up water at the same time.
 Then take another clean towel and push it through the wrist opening all the way up to the finger stalls.
-And then, take the third towel and use it to cover up the entire baseball glove.
+Finally, take a third towel and use it to wrap up the entire glove.

-The main thing to keep in mind here is not to let the towel get too damp.
-If it does, you should immediately replace them.
-You can also use newspapers if you don’t have that many towels for this step.
+The main thing to remember here is not to let the towel get too damp.
+If it does, swap it out immediately.
+You can also use newspaper or paper towels in a pinch if you don’t have that many clean towels on hand.

-Once you soak up as much water as you can using towels, you need to dry the glove.
-I would suggest picking up a box fan if you don’t have a ceiling fan at your home.
-You should be able to find one in any of your local supermarkets for around 20 to 30 bucks.
+Once you’ve soaked up as much water as you can with towels, it’s time to actually dry the glove.
+I’d suggest picking up an inexpensive box fan if you don’t already have a ceiling fan at home.
+You’ll find one at any local supermarket or hardware store without much trouble.

 Air dry using a Fan

-Put the baseball glove on a table in front of the fan and turn it on.
-You want the fan to point directly at the wet leather.
-Alternatively, you can lean the baseball glove against the fan so that it gets the air directly on the surface.
-Don’t let the glove get too cold, either.
+Put the glove on a table in front of the fan and turn it on, pointing it directly at the wet leather.
+Alternatively, you can lean the glove against the fan so the surface gets direct airflow.
+Just don’t let the glove get too cold either.

-You should try to keep the baseball glove at room temperature, turning the fan on and off after a couple of minutes.
-Once you see that the glove has dried up a bit, we can move on to the next step.
+Try to keep the glove at room temperature, cycling the fan on and off every so often rather than running it nonstop for hours.
+Once you notice the glove has dried up a bit, you can move on to the next step.

-So, you soaked up the moisture and dried out the glove.
+So you’ve soaked up the moisture and dried out the glove.
 That should be enough, right?
-Well, not exactly.
-If you leave the glove at that point, after a while, you will notice that the leather has started to crack.
+Not quite.
+If you stop there, you’ll notice after a while that the leather starts to crack.
 To prevent that, you need to rehydrate the leather using a glove conditioner.
-Now you might be wondering – isn’t the whole point here to remove the moisture?
-Why hydrate, then?
+Now you might be wondering, isn’t the whole point here to remove moisture?
+Why rehydrate it, then?

 Use Glove Oil